RyanSnodgrass/notredame_club_membership_app/README.md

   params.require(:user).permit(:f_name, :l_name, :dob)
 end
 ```
 Nope all there.
-Strangely all the unpermitted items were there, but none of the `password` or `email` that _IS_ going through.
+Strangely all the un-permitted items were there, but none of the `password` or `email` that _IS_ going through.
 Even stranger - debugger is completely being ignored.
 Which tells me that the UserController isn't even being hit.

 If we look closely at the console output we can see that it tells us `Processing by Devise::RegistrationsController#update` is where it is actually processing.
 But where is that?
 The source files do not contain that specific controller.